francoispqt/morphit/README.md

 ```

 ## Nested array morphing
-You can morph an array nested in an morphing.
+You can morph an array nested in an morphing using `morphit.each`.
 ```js
 const morphit = require('morphit');